 RICH GIRL, POOR GIRL

-Thanks to our Guest Star Michael for contributing the following review.
+Thanks to our Guest Star Michelle for contributing the following review.

 Set in Victorian England, this novel tells of two teenage girls, one from a well-to-do family, big house, servants, father in the Army, and the other the child of a single mum, living in slum housing typical of the time.
 Just before Christmas, each girl’s mother dies in childbirth, leaving Polly orphaned and Rosalie trying to manage a house full of servants, try to get a message to her father away in India, but both of them having to make the necessary arrangements whilst dealing with their loss.